dyoung522/devtools-base/README.md

 Once installed, this gem provides several, mostly independent, utilities

 - `runtest` : Runs test suites with an optional search pattern
-- `jdiff` : Compares two git branches and shows a diff of JIRA stories
+- `jdiff`   t co: Compares two git branches and shows a diff of JIRA stories
+- `prlist`  : Polls git repos and displays a queue of stories ready for QA

 Future Development

 - RunEnv  : Starts and manages a development environment
-- QA Queue (qaq) : polls git repos and displays a queue of stories ready for QA

 ## Development